-I’ve baked this recipe or variations of it about 10 times and have many readers who baked variations with success.
+I've used this vegan chocolate babka recipe or variations of it about 10 times and have many readers who baked variations with success.

 However, I realise that everyone uses different brands of ingredients and ovens heat differently so here are some ways to fix issues.

 As mentioned in Step 1, if your dough is sticky, simply add 1 tablespoon of flour and knead until it's combined.
 If your dough is dry, simply add 1 tablespoon of milk and knead until it's combined.

 Your dough may resist ingredients at this stage of the mixing.
 However, keep kneading and it will get there!

 Your bread doesn’t need to double in size – it just needs to grow by at least 50%!
 However, if it doesn’t grow at all, this could be due to various factors:

 Issue 1: The dough needs to be placed in a WARM place.
 If you're in a cold climate, place the dough near a heater or in the oven with the light on.